 This journey invites you to discover Spain’s most fascinating culinary, history, and culture in 11 days.
 Begin this luxurious trip in the capital Madrid, exploring its melting pot of flavors as well as its surrounding Roman villages.
-Then, we will visit some of the most charming villages in Andalusia and dive right into its thriving cultures and culinary scene.
-We will also spend a couple of nights on the pristine sand of Costa Del Sol before ending the journey with Gaudi’s masterpiece discovery in Barcelona.
+Then, visit some of the most charming villages in Andalusia and make a dive right into its thriving cultures and culinary scene.
+We will also spend a couple of relaxing nights on the pristine sand of Costa Del Sol before ending the journey with Gaudi’s masterpiece discovery in Barcelona.

-Just like tapas and flamenco, bullfighting is an edible part to Spanish culture.
-While most people come to enjoy the tension and adrenaline rush, we will go behind the scene to a experience its tranquil ambiance.
+Just like tapas and flamenco, bullfighting is an edible part of Spanish culture.
+While most people come to enjoy the tension and adrenaline rush, we will go behind the scene to experience its tranquil ambiance.
 On a visit to the brave bull farm, you will come into contact with the magnificent “toro bravo” and listen to the owner explaining different temperaments of bulls and how they were carefully breed

 Combine this itinerary with other wonderful Spain Experiences